dgski/dundas-peak/README.md

     public/
 ```

-Inside this theme folder, place the following files:
+Inside this theme folder, place the following files.
+You can generate the default templates by running: **$ dundas-peak -t site/**

 |    File Name     |   Description   |     Parameters    |
 |------------------|-----------------|-------------------|